algolia/algoliasearch-client-java/README.md

 Builder
 -------
 The v2 of the api client, uses a builder to create the APIClient object.
-If you are on a regular JVM (not android, not Google App Engine), use the `ApacheAPIClientBuilder`, if you are on Google App Engine use the `AppEngineAPIClientBuilder`
+If you are on a regular JVM (not android, not Google App Engine), use the `ApacheAPIClientBuilder`, if you are on Google App Engine use the `AppEngineAPIClientBuilder`.
+As for Android, please use the [Android API Client](https://github.com/algolia/algoliasearch-client-android)

 JSON & Jackson2